mathybit/mathybit.github.io/_posts/2018-10-20-adversarial-neural-crypto.md

 | *Figure 3: Eve's performance for frozen A-B when starting untrained (left) or trained (right)* |
 {:class="table-center"}

 When starting with freshly initialized networks, and keeping Alice-Bob frozen, Eve is still able to gain a non-negligible advantage.
-She ends up with 3 incorrectly guessed bits on average.
+She ends up with 3 incorrect bit guesses on average.
 When evaluated on a sample of 10,000 ciphertexts, we get

 {% highlight shell %}
 Bob % correct:  0.0 %